 There's an interview with Robert Anton Wilson in Cosmic Trigger 2 where RAW describes his literary aesthetic, and I was struck how it also describes what is going on in Situation Normal:

 My novels look like melodramas part of the time and then switch over and look like black comedies, but isn't that true of politics also?
 If you believe somebody's war propaganda, the world is pure melodrama -- the good guys versus the bad guys.
 If you start doubting all propaganda, the world becomes black comedy -- "a darkling plain/swept by confused alarms of struggle and flight/where ignorant armies clash by night," i.e. a more violent and ugly version of Three Stooges.
 I can't see things from every possible perspective, but I try to see them from enough kinky new angles that my books never degenerate into war propaganda for any of the ignorant armies that go on clashing by night.

 Situation Normal full of funny and unusual touches; one spaceship, commanded by an alien, is called Brown v.
 Board of Education of Topeka (because spaceships in the human-dominated alliance are named after important documents in human history.)
-Another spaceship is variously given different names depending on which character is speaking -- it is variously given a the Sour Candy and and the Sweet and Sour -- because the name is in an alien language, and there are different translations.
+Another spaceship is given various names depending on which character is speaking -- it is called in different places the Sour Candy and the Sweet and Sour -- because the name is in an alien language, and there are different translations!
 This is not your usual you've-read-it-before space opera.

 I've been waiting for years for another novel from Richardson, because I liked his Constellation Games so well.